urvishp13/We-Are-The-Champions/README.md

 # We are the Champions

 Do you want to say something positive to a person?
-Well, lucky for you, the We are the Champions web app allows you to do so.
-Simply type your message, write your name and who you want to address it to, and BAM!, you have written a compliment addressed your intended person.
+Well, lucky for you, the "We are the Champions" web app allows you to do so.
+Simply type your message, write your name and who you want to address it to, and BAM!, you have written a compliment addressed your intended person on a message board.
 In addition to writing the message, you can also like it and delete it.
 (You have the option to like any message but delete only the ones you've written in that browser session.)

 ## Table of contents